vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - Linux distribution using the [systemd](https://systemd.io/)system manager

   > [!NOTE]
-  > Linux distribution using system manager, except for RHEL/CentOS 6.x support both SystemV and Upstart.
+  > Linux distribution using system manager, except for CentOS 6.x support both SystemV and Upstart.
 - Beginner-level experience in Linux and BASH scripting
 - Administrative privileges on the device (for manual deployment)